ibm-cloud-docs/codeengine/deploy.md

 Deploy an application with an image from public Docker Hub with the {{site.data.keyword.codeengineshort}} console.
 {: shortdesc}

-By default, {{site.data.keyword.codeengineshort}} assumes apps listen for incoming connections on port `8080`.
-If your app needs to listen on a port other than port `8080`, deploy your app by using the CLI and use the `--port` option on the `app create` command to specify the port.
-{: important}

 This example references an image in public Docker Hub.
 You can also reference an [image in {{site.data.keyword.registryshort}}](#deploy-app-crimage) or an [image in a private repository](#deploy-app-private).